Meet Dr. Sharma

 • Chief, Division of Pain Management at Good Samaritan Hospital Medical Center

-Dr. Sharma did his residency in anesthesiology at The College of Physicians & Surgeons of Columbia University in New York City.
-On completion, he was rewarded as the best resident of the year.
-He then obtained fellowship training in interventional pain medicine at Johns Hopkins School of Medicine.
-He was honored with Pfizer best fellow of the year by Johns Hopkins.
-Dr. Sharma served as an Assistant Professor at Columbia University prior to going in private practice.
-Having performed over 22,000 interventional procedures over the past few years, Dr. Sharma specializes in the diagnosis and management of back and neck problems, along with neuropathic and cancer pain.
+Having performed over 25,000 interventional procedures, Dr. Sharma specializes in the diagnosis and management of back and neck problems, along with neuropathic and cancer pain.
 He also has special interest in ischemic pain and peripheral vascular disease related issues.
-He has an expertise in neuromodulation (spinal cord stimulation), intrathecal drug delivery systems, minimally invasive spine procedures (Kyphoplasty, Intradiscal Electrothermy, Nucleoplasty, MILD, Intracept) and radiofrequency ablative procedures.
+He has an expertise in neuromodulation (spinal cord stimulation), intrathecal drug delivery systems, minimally invasive spine procedures (Kyphoplasty, Intradiscal Electrothermy, Nucleoplasty, MILD, Intracept, Endoscopic Discectomy and Rhizotomy) and radiofrequency ablative procedures.
 Along with the other physicians at SpineCare Long Island, he is a strong proponent of non-operative options such as physical therapy, chiropractic manipulations and acupuncture.

 Dr. Sharma is well published in peer-reviewed journals and has authored numerous textbook chapters.
 He has been invited as a guest speaker at several national pain meetings.
 He has also done research in the field of Complex Regional Pain Syndrome (CRPS or RSD).
 His team at Johns Hopkins was provided a financial grant to conduct the largest study on CRPS patients which was published in a renowned journal.
 Having served as a teaching faculty, training residents and fellow doctors, Dr. Sharma carries the passion of education with him.
 He believes in educating patients and spends time explaining every aspect of their treatment plan with them.